ymorsi7/HateSpeechNLP/README.md

 This is my first NLP project.
 What follows are my initial thoughts on my approach.

 - NLP can be used to automatically analyze and structure text (quickly and cost-effectively).
-- Using Tf-Idf vectorization, we’ll extract keywords that are classified as hate speech.
+- Using Tf-Idf vectorization, we’ll locate the most significant words in each comment section, and overall.
 - Using logistic regression, we will train a model to classify hate speech using data extracted from the site.

 ## Scaping